sametsahindogan/laravel-jwtredis/README.md

     /*
     |--------------------------------------------------------------------------
-    | Store on Redis up to specific time
+    | Cache on Redis up to specific time
     |--------------------------------------------------------------------------
     |
     | If you don't want to store user in Redis until JWT expire time,